Lutfunnisa Begum: Life after marriage

 She was released from Jinjira Palace in 1765 and was allowed back to Murshidabad.
 The British East India company allowed the creation of a pension for her and her daughter.
 The latter, Umme Zohra Begum, was married to Mir Asad Ali Khan Murad ud-Doulah, the nephew of Siraj, son of Mirza Mehedi Ekram ud-Doulah and later nawab of Dhaka.
 After her marriage, Umme Zohra Begum was renamed as Qudsiyah Begum Sahiba.
 They would give Lufunnisa four grandchildren, whom she raised after the death of first her son-in-law and then her daughter in 1774.
 In March 1787, she petitioned the British East India Company to increase her pension so to meet the additional cost of four grandchildren.
 The company refused the increase.
 The Estate of the Nawab of Bengal still paid for the upkeep of Lufunnisa's father-in-law's grave, which was managed by her.

-Lutfunnesa would personally visit the mausoleum in the afternoon with recitations from the Holy Quran every day and light candles there.
+Lutfunnesa would personally visit the mausoleum in the afternoon with recitations from the Quran every day and light candles there.